MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/using-framework-work-items.md

     Your driver calls [**WdfWorkItemEnqueue**](https://msdn.microsoft.com/library/windows/hardware/ff551203), which adds the driver's work item to the work-item queue.

 When your driver calls [**WdfWorkItemCreate**](https://msdn.microsoft.com/library/windows/hardware/ff551201), it must supply a handle to either a framework device object or a framework queue object.
 When the system deletes that object, it also deletes any existing work items that are associated with the object.
+The work item object will be disposed and its associated work-item callback will be cleaned up before the parent object's EvtCleanupCallback and EvtDestroyCallback callbacks are invoked.

 ### <a href="" id="ddk-using-the-work-item-callback-function-df"></a>Using the Work-Item Callback Function